zephinzer/godev/README.md

 To publish the Docker image, run `make publish`.

 This publishes two images - one with the version as recorded by the Git tags, another with the version of Golang.

+# License

+This project is licensed under the MIT license.
+See [the LICENSE file](./LICENSE) for the full text.